diffusion-classifier/diffusion-classifier/README.md

 [![Website](https://img.shields.io/badge/🌎-Website-blue.svg)](http://diffusion-classifier.github.io)
 </div>

-This is the official implementation of the paper [Your Diffusion Model is Secretly a Zero-Shot Classifier](https://arxiv.org/abs/2303.16203) by Alexander Li, Mihir Prabhudesai, Shivam Duggal, Ellis Brown, and Deepak Pathak.
+This is the official implementation of the ICCV 2023 paper [Your Diffusion Model is Secretly a Zero-Shot Classifier](https://arxiv.org/abs/2303.16203) by Alexander Li, Mihir Prabhudesai, Shivam Duggal, Ellis Brown, and Deepak Pathak.
 <!-- DESCRIPTION -->
 ## Abstract

 The recent wave of large-scale text-to-image diffusion models has dramatically increased our text-based image generation abilities.
 These models can generate realistic images for a staggering variety of prompts and exhibit impressive compositional generalization abilities.
 Almost all use cases thus far have solely focused on sampling; however, diffusion models can also provide conditional density estimates, which are useful for tasks beyond image generation.

-In this paper, we show that the density estimates from large-scale text-to-image diffusion models like Stable Diffusion can be leveraged to perform zero-shot classification *without any additional training*.
+In this paper, we show that the density estimates from large-scale text-to-image diffusion models like Stable Diffusion can be leveraged to perform zero-shot classification without any additional training.
 Our generative approach to classification, which we call **Diffusion Classifier**, attains strong results on a variety of benchmarks and outperforms alternative methods of extracting knowledge from diffusion models.
-We also find that our diffusion-based approach has stronger multimodal relational reasoning abilities than competing contrastive approaches.
+Although a gap remains between generative and discriminative approaches on zero-shot recognition tasks, our diffusion-based approach has significantly stronger multimodal compositional reasoning ability than competing discriminative approaches.
 Finally, we use Diffusion Classifier to extract standard classifiers from class-conditional diffusion models trained on ImageNet.
-Even though these diffusion models are trained with weak augmentations and no regularization, we find that they approach the performance of SOTA discriminative ImageNet classifiers.
-Overall, our strong generalization and robustness results represent an encouraging step toward using generative over discriminative models for downstream tasks.
+Our models achieve strong classification performance using only weak augmentations and exhibit qualitatively better "effective robustness" to distribution shift.
+Overall, our results are a step toward using generative over discriminative models for downstream tasks.

 ## Code